Frequently Asked questions

 When people really see what the problem is, they can change it.

 My skills help clients to reach understanding quickly and give them the tools to easily create their desired changes.

 Will obedience classes prepare me for life with my dog?

 They might, depending on the dog.
 Generally I see obedience classes teaching how to train a dog to specific commands like "sit," "stay," etc so the dog is generally obedient.
-That is an important part of dog training, but it leaves people in a hole when new behavior problems crop up in the future.
+That is a valuable part of dog training, but it leaves people stuck when trying to heal trauma or when new behavior problems crop up.

-Can I avoid disciplining and just use positive encouragement?
+Can I avoid "No" and just use positive encouragement?

 Positive encouragement is very important.
-There are dogs who can be trained to satisfaction, be connected, and behave well simply through positive encouragement and ignoring the things that you do not like.
+There are dogs who can be trained to satisfaction, be connected, and behave well simply through positive encouragement and ignoring (or avoiding) the things that are problematic.

 But I have worked with many clients that were at their wits end trying to use only positive encouragement (and often medication) to resolve problematic behavior, including biting and aggression.

-I teach clients how to set boundaries (aka discipline) in a way that solves the issue and results in more love and connection.
+I teach clients how to set boundaries (aka say "No") in a way that solves the issue and results in more love and connection.
 The goal is always greater love and understanding.
 That is possible.

-How can disciplining create more respect, understanding, and love?
+How can saying "No" create more respect, understanding, and love?

 The short answer is that having healthy relationships is more important to a dog than being able to do whatever he or she wants.
 By far.
-My technique disciplines, ensures that the dog has understood and accepted the message, and then creates a space where dog and person can connect.
-I work hard to make sure my clients plan their disciplining to ensure it is appropriate, reasonable, and achievable.
+My technique ensures that the dog understands the "no" and creates a space where dog and person can connect.
+I work hard to make sure my clients plan their No's to ensure they are appropriate, reasonable, and achievable.

 If you have ever had a fight with a friend and come away better friends, with more understanding, respect, and connection, you will know what I am talking about.